What is Internal Sources of Finance?

 |Selling ExpensesSelling ExpensesThe amount of money spent by the sales department on selling a product is referred to as selling expenses.
 This includes expenses incurred on advertising, distribution and marketing.
 Because it is indirectly related to the production and delivery of goods and services, it is classified as an indirect cost.||220,000|

 |Net Income (PAT)||275,000|

 - In the above example, “net income” can be used as an internal source.
 Sometimes, the whole amount can’t be reinvested for many reasons (delayed payment of expense, a small loan from relatives, etc.).

 - From this example, if you assume that 50% of the “net income” is reinvested in the business, then $137,500 would be plowed back in the business and we can call it “retained earnings” and one of the most preferred sources of internal finance.

 Example #2 – Sale of assets

-This is another example of internal source of finance.
-Businesses sell off all sorts of non-current assets to finance the immediate requirement of capital.
-Businesses which sell off useful assets put themselves at loss because once these useful assets are sold off; the businesses wouldn’t be able to receive any benefit from them.
+This is another example of an internal source of finance.
+Businesses sell off all sorts of non-current assetsNon-current AssetsNon-current assets are long-term assets bought to use in the business, and their benefits are likely to accrue for many years.
+These Assets reveal information about the company's investing activities and can be tangible or intangible.
+Examples include property, plant, equipment, land & building, bonds and stocks, patents, trademark. to finance the immediate requirement of capital.
+Businesses that sell-off useful assets put themselves at a loss because once these useful assets are sold off; the businesses wouldn’t be able to receive any benefit from them.